buffalojoec/mollusk/README.md

 let result = mollusk.process_instruction(&instruction, &accounts);
 ```

-You can also use the `Checks` API provided by Mollusk for easy post-execution
+You can also use the `Check` API provided by Mollusk for easy post-execution
 checks, rather than writing them manually.
 The API method
 `process_and_validate_instruction` will still return the result, allowing you
 to perform further checks if you desire.

-> Note: `Mollusk::default()` will use the System program as the program to
-> invoke.

 ```rust
 let sender = Pubkey::new_unique();